vega/lyra/README.md

 **This is the working branch for Lyra 2 and does not contain all functionality.**
 A deployed version of [Lyra 1 is available online](http://idl.cs.washington.edu/projects/lyra/).
 For more information, check out the [Lyra wiki](https://github.com/uwdata/lyra/wiki).

+To build a stable version of Lyra 1, see the `master` branch.
+For a stable but not fully-featured version of Lyra 2, see the `lyra2` branch.

 ## Local Development

 ### Installation